Feb 25, 2026

 Step 4: Clean things up

 Group related tables into areas, reposition them, and add notes.
+You can also explore ChartDB’s free SQL tools if you want to experiment further with schemas and relationships.

 Why This Is Worth It